kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

+Yes it can.

+Implementation Phase 1: In this phase pod annotations are used as the user interface for assigning QoS-class resources to workloads.
+Existing running workloads continue to work without any changes as their QoS-class resource assigment in the runtime is not changed.
+Restarting or re-deploying a workload causes it to lose its QoS-class resource assignment as the annotation parsing in kubelet is disabled.
+In other words, the workload is able to run but the QoS-class resource assignment request from the user (via pod annotations) is effectively ignored.

+Future implementation phases: running workloads continue to work without any changes.
+Restarting or re-deploying a workload causes it to fail as the requested QoS-class resources are not available.

 ###### What happens if we reenable the feature if it was previously rolled back?

+Implementation Phase 1: workloads need to be restarted to re-evaluate the pod annotations to correctly communicate QoS-class resource assignments to the container runtime.

+Future implementation phases: workloads might have failed because of unsupported fields in the pod spec reqource requirements and need to be restarted.

 ###### Are there any tests for feature enablement/disablement?